-Adjacent to the Oconaluftee Village, where you can witness the history of the Eastern Band of the Cherokee Indians, the Mountain Farm Museum and Mingus Mill offer a glimpse into early Appalachian life.
+Adjacent to the Oconaluftee Village in Cherokee N.C., you can step back in time to learn the history of the Eastern Band of the Cherokee Indians, and the early settlers of the Smoky Mountains.
+Places like the Mountain Farm Museum and Mingus Mill offer a glimpse into early Appalachian life.
 Early Scotch-Irish, German, and English immigrants settled the area in the mid-1700s, bringing their cultures and influences to the heavily forested, rocky slopes of the NC Great Smoky Mountains.

 Learn the History of Early Appalachian Life at Mountain Farm Museum